 In September 2014, the Company entered into a loan and security agreement with Oxford Finance LLC and Pacific Western Bank (formerly Square 1Bank) (together, the lenders), pursuant to which the lenders agreed to lend the Company up to \$35.0 million in a three-tranche series of term loans (Term Loans A, B, and C).
 Upon initially entering into the agreement, the Company borrowed \$2.0 million under Term Loan A. In April 2015, the Company amended the agreement with the lenders to change the draw period for Term Loan B. In December 2015, the Company further amended the agreement with the lenders to, among other things, change the draw period for Term Loan C, modify the interest only period, and modify the maturity date of the loan.
-In December 2015, the Company borrowed the Term Loan B tranche of \$16.5 million under Term Loan C was subject to the satisfaction of one or more specified triggers related to the results of the Company's Phase 2b clinical trial of TRV027, which were announced in May 2016.
-Although those triggers were not attained, in December 2016, the Company and the lenders modified the terms and conditions under which the Company could exercise an option to draw \$10.0 million of Term Loan C. In March 2017, the Company borrowed the Term Loan C tranche of \$10.0 million.
+In December 2015, the Company borrowed the Term Loan B tranche of \$16.5 million.
+The Company's ability to draw an additional \$16.5 million under Term Loan C was subject to the satisfaction of one or more specified triggers related to the results of the Company's Phase 2b clinical trial of TRV027, which were announced in May 2016.
+Although those triggers were not attained, in December 2016, the Company borrowed the Term Loan C tranche of \$10.0 million.

 Borrowings under Term Loans A and B accrue interest at a fixed rate of 6.50% per annum.
 Borrowings under Term Loan C accrue interest at a fixed rate of 6.98% per annum.
 The Company is required to make payments of interest only on borrowings under the loan agreement on a monthly basis through and including January 1, 2018, after which payments of principal in equal monthly installments and accrued interest will be due until the loan matures on March 1, 2020.
-Upon the last payment date of the amounts borrowed under the agreement, the Company will be required to pay a final payment fee equal to 6.6% of the aggregate amounts borrowed.
-In addition, if the Company repays Term Loan A, Term Loan B, or Term Loan C prior to the applicable maturity date, it will pay the lenders a prepayment fee 2.0% of the total amount prepaid if the prepayment occurs between December 23, 2016 and December 23, 2017, and 1.0% of the total amount prepaid if the prepayment occurs on or after December 24, 2017.
+Upon the last payment date of the amounts borrowed under the agreement, the Company will be required to pay a final payment fee equal to 6.6% of the aggregate amounts borrowed, which is recorded as interest expense over the term of the loans payable.
+In addition, if the Company repays Term Loan A, Term Loan B, or Term Loan C prior to the applicable maturity date, it will pay the lenders a prepayment fee 2.0% of the total amount prepaid if the prepayment occurs between December 23, 2016 and December 23, 2017, and .0% of the total amount prepaid if the prepayment occurs between December 23, 2016 and December 23, 2017, and .0% of the total amount prepaid if the prepayment occurs between December 23, 2016 and December 23, 2017, and .0% of the total amount prepaid if the prepayment occurs between December 23, 2016 and December 23, 2017, and .0% of the total amount prepaid if the prepayment occurs between December 23, 2016 and December 23, 2017, and .0% of the total amount prepaid if the prepayment occurs between December 23, 2016 and December 23, 2017, and .0% of the total amount prepaid if the prepayment occurs between December 24, 2017.